 - Don’t accept cashier/certified checks or money orders.

-- Never provide anyone your personal or financial information (bank account, social security, PayPal, etc.).
+- Never provide anyone with your personal or financial information (bank account, social security, PayPal, etc.).

 Of course, the safest way to buy or sell your used tech online is by sticking to Swappa.
 On Swappa, users can rest easy knowing the listings in our marketplace have been verified, and our support team works around the clock to answer questions, and stop fraud before it happens.

 Although there are lots of places for buying and selling used tech, none come close to matching the safety or reliability that Swappa offers.
 So don’t risk your hard-earned money buying a sketchy iPhone on Craigslist.
 With Swappa, you can buy with confidence.
 Get started today using the button below.